Burrata with cherry tomatoes

 Australians have a long-standing love affair with Italian cuisine, with some of the best pasta and pizza outside Italy found on our shores.
 Canberra is no exception to this, and we've rounded up the best of the best Italian restaurants in our nation’s capital.
 Whether you’re after some cheeky antipasti, piping hot pizzas, al dente pasta or some serious secondi, Canberra’s Italian restaurants have you covered.

-RECOMMENDED: The best restaurants in Canberra right now.
+🍕 The best pizza in Canberra

 The best Italian restaurants in Canberra